 The chronicle of George became so popular and was re-edited so often with additions and interpolations, that it has become one of the most puzzling problems in literary research to penetrate through the accretions to the original form.
-Until recently the shape and extent of the chronicle and its author's identity were obscured by the circumstance that a continuation, reaching down to A.D.
-948 (in some MSS. this continuation is continued to still later epochs), was annexed to the original work of George.
-The original continuation to 948 was composed by "the Logothete," who has been supposed to be identical with Symeon "Magister and Logothete" (for whose chronicle see below).
+Until recently the shape and extent of the chronicle and its author's identity were obscured by the circumstance that a continuation, reaching down to 948 (in some MSS. this continuation is continued to still later epochs), was annexed to the original work of George.
+The original continuation to 94818 was composed by "the Logothete," who has been supposed to be identical with Symeon "Magister and Logothete" (for whose chronicle see below).
 [The only edition of the whole chronicle (with its continuation) is that of Muralt (1859), which is very unsatisfactory.
 Combefis edited the latter part from 813 to 948, and this has been reprinted in the Bonn series (along with Theophanes Continuatus), 1838.
 The material for a new critical edition has been collected by Professor C. de Boor.
-Much has been written on the problems connected with these chronicles; but I need only refer to F. Hirsch, Byzantinische Studien, 1876, which cleared the subject, Die Chronik des Logotheten, in Byz.
+Much has been written on the problems connected with these chronicles; but I need only refer to F. Hirsch, Byzantinische Studien, 1876, which cleared the way to further investigation; and to the most recent study of De Boor on the subject, Die Chronik des Logotheten, in Byz.
 Zeitsch., vi.
-233 sqq.]
+233 sag.]